Frequently Asked Questions

 English Language Requirements

-Is an English proficiency exam required for admission to the LL.M. program?
+Is an English proficiency exam required for admission to the LLM program?

 Yes, each applicant must prove English language proficiency.
-Either the TOEFL or IELTS is acceptable for admission to the LL.M. program.
+Either the TOEFL or IELTS is acceptable for admission to the LLM program.
 If an applicant has completed a higher education degree where the language of instruction is English, they may request a waiver of the exam score requirement.

-What is the minimum English exam score?
+What is the minimum English exam score for the one year program and two year program?

 What are the University of Oregon’s ETS TOEFL institution codes?